djmattyg007/graphviz-server/README.txt

 This will return a fully-formed PNG image with the graph rendered by graphviz.

+You can also POST the graph in plain text in the request body.

+To configure the port number that is used, you can either use the --port CLI argument, or you can set the GS_PORT environment variable.

 This software is released into the public domain without any warranty.